emidiovaleretto/python-virtual-assistant-task-ms3/README.md

   - [Author](#author)

 ## Introduction

-Python Virtual Assistant Task is a Python terminal application, which runs on a mock terminal on Heroku.

-The goal of this Python application is to create a virtual assistant that can be used to perform tasks from the command line.
-Basically, the virtual assistant will be able to perform tasks like:

- - Add a new task to the list of tasks.
- - List all the tasks in the list.
- - Remove a task from the list of tasks.
- - Restore a task from the list of removed tasks.

 The purpose of this project is to put into practice the knowledge about the Python language acquired during the course, such as: